 Projects per year

-I am a Principal Lecturer in Archaeology and the Subject Lead for Geography and Environment within the School of Environment and Technology.
+I am a Principal Lecturer in Archaeology and the Learning and Teaching Lead for the School of Applied Sciences.
 My teaching and research primarily focuses on:

 - Human Evolution and the development of symbolism and language within hominin ancestors.